 A bill mandating background checks for gun purchases, prohibiting armor piercing bullets and taxing firearm sales was introduced Monday in the Nevada Assembly.

-Majority Leader William Horne, D-Las Vegas, introduced AB234.
+Majority Leader William Horne, D-Las Vegas, introduced Assembly Bill 234.
 It was one of two bills dealing with guns introduced Monday.
 The other, AB232, is at the opposite end of the gun debate spectrum and would allow the carrying of concealed firearms without a permit.

-“I believe in the Second Amendment rights, but like any other constitutional amendment we have, there are certain restrictions — the Second Amendment is no different,” Horne told The Associated Press in an interview.
+"I believe in the Second Amendment rights, but like any other constitutional amendment we have, there are certain restrictions - the Second Amendment is no different," Horne said.

 The bills join gun legislation previously introduced in both houses.
 With more bills on the topic expected in the coming weeks, most lawmakers have not publically chosen sides in the argument.